 FTP - File Transfer Protocol.
 A standard network protocol used to transfer a file from one computer to another over a network such as the internet.

 GIF - Graphics Interchange Format.
 A bitmap file format introduced by CompuServe that has come into widespread usage on the Web due to its wide support but is generally not suitable for print.
 It should only be used for online images.

-Greyscale - Images composed of composed of black, white and around 256 intermediate shades of grey.
+Grayscale - Images composed of composed of black, white and around 256 intermediate shades of gray.

 Halftone - Traditional halftone printing converts continuous tone into dots of varying size.
 The size of the dot represents the ink density and is not related to the dpi.

 JPEG - A commonly used method of compressing photographic images.
 JPEGs achieve the reduction in file size by discarding some of the data.
-It is a suitable format for images that will only be appearing online but not for images that will appear in print as well.
+It is a suitable format for images that will only be appearing online and is adequate for print in many cases, although not always as suitable.

 Layer - A layer is a component of a complex image.
 Each layer contains part of the image e.g. text, background etc. Layers can be useful as they allow you to manipulate parts of your image separately.
 Before submitting artwork all layers need to be flattened.

 Line art - Line art is any image that is composed of lines and text, such as a graph.